-How should a student from non-engineering background prepare for the toughest exam in the country is a quest of nearly 40 out of 100 CAT aspirants.
-While IIM authorities have clearly stated that the CAT exam has not been designed to take students specifically from the engineering background, but the myth somehow still prevails wide.
+How a student from a non-engineering background should prepare for the toughest exam in the country is a question of nearly 40 out of 100 CAT aspirants.
+While IIM authorities have clearly stated that the CAT exam has not been designed to take students specifically from an engineering background, the myth somehow still prevails wide.
 Each year, IIMs try to bring in as much diversity in the classes as possible.

 There is not much difference in the preparation strategies for the students from other streams.
-We can also see a high number of students cracking CAT despite of holding degrees in science, arts, commerce, maths or statistics.
-These kind of preconceived notions are absurd and we need to rule them out before they start to build a home inside our mind.
+We can also see a high number of students cracking the CAT, despite holding degrees in Science, Arts, Commerce, Maths or Statistics.
+These kinds of preconceived notions are not valid, and we need to rule them out before they start to build a home inside our minds.

-The background has nothing to do with the persistent perseverance and the candidates should be open to ideas and approaches to solve a particular question.
+The background has nothing to do with CAT exam preparation, and the candidates should be open to ideas and approaches to solve a particular question.

-As per each institute is considered, they have different criteria for admission into their programs.
-The final selection of the candidates is done on the basis of the criteria already set by the autonomous bodies.
+As each institute is considered, they have different criteria for admission into their programmes.
+The final selection of the candidates is made on the basis of the criteria already set by the autonomous bodies.

-There is no quota of sorts for the IITians or non-IITians or other streams in that case, which are implied by the questions that these aspirants have.
-There has never been a publicly disclose announcement stating the score that one should have to be eligible for IIMs.
+There is no quota of sorts for the IITians or non-IITians, or other streams in this case, which is implied by the questions that these aspirants have.
+There has never been a publicly disclosed announcement stating the score that one should have to be eligible for IIMs.

-We can approach CAT exam and admission into IIMs as three stage approach and start working on them as follows:
+We can approach the CAT exam and admission into IIMs as a three-stage approach and start working on them as follows:

 - Quantitative Aptitude